-LIKELIHOOD Risk Analysis Risk Classification = Consequence x Likelihood 5 Very high Almost certain to happen i.e. could occur daily or more frequently 4 High Strong anecdotal evidence that it is likely to occur in the identified circumstances without any controls in place; 3 Medium May occur in the identified circumstances without any controls in place 2 Low Could occur at som in the identifie circumstances with controls in place to expected; 5 Very large Major irreversible environmental harm on-site and/or off-site damage.
-25 Criticae 20 Significant 15 Significant 10 Moderate CONSEQUENCE 4 Large Major on-site and/or off-site impacts with clean up or remedy requires significant effort.
-20 Significant 16 Significant 12 Moderate 8 Minor 3 Medium Moderate on-site and/or off-site impacts (but no significant irreversible damage) with clean up or remedy work incurring a moderate level of effort 15 Significant 12 Moderate 9 Moderate 6 Minor 2 Small Treatable on-site impact with clean up or remedy work incurring a small level of effort.
-10 Moderate 8 Minor 6 Minor 4 Minor 1 Very small Reversible and insignificant environmental impact.
-5 Minor 4 Minor 3 Minor 2 Negligible
+LIKELIHOOD Risk Analysis Risk Classification = Consequence x Likelihood 5 Very high Almost certain to happen i.e. could occur daily or more frequently 4 High Strong anecdotal evidence that it is likely to occur in the identified circumstances without any controls in place; 3 Medium May occur in the identified circumstances without any controls in place 2 Low Could occur at some time in the identified circumstances without any controls in place but not expected; 1 Very low Highly unlikely to occur in the identified circumstances without any controls in place CONSEQUENCE 5 Very large Major irreversible environmental harm on-site and/or off-site damage.
+25 Critical 20 Significant 15 Significant 10 Moderate 5 Minor 4 Large Major on-site and/or off-site impacts with clean up or remedy requires significant effort.
+20 Significant 16 Significant 12 Moderate 8 Minor 4 Minor 3 Medium Moderate on-site and/or off-site impacts (but no significant irreversible damage) with clean up or remedy work incurring a moderate level of effort 15 Significant 12 Moderate 9 Moderate 6 Minor 3 Minor 2 Small Treatable on-site impact with clean up or remedy work incurring a small level of effort.
+10 Moderate 8 Minor 6 Minor 4 Minor 2 Negligible Very small Reversible and insignificant environmental impact.
+5 Minor 4 Minor 3 Minor 2 Negligible ) Negligible